 Because I was associated with several theatre groups at the time, I designed and build stage sets.
 My first designs were on paper.
 Then, when the CAD programs became available, digital.
 And with the help of very simple rendering programs, it was possible to get a good impression of what it would look like in the theatre.

-With all that material and more (behind the scenes photos and documentaries), we began 3D reconstructions of all the sets.
+With all that material and more (behind the scenes photos and documentaries), we began 3D reconstructions of all the sets of the Shining.

 And that’s when it hit me: trying to combine all my individual sets…was impossible.